• Home

 • Articles

-• A Beginner’s Guide To Making The Perfect Martini
+• A Beginner’s Guide To Making The Perfect Martini Cocktail

-A Beginner’s Guide To Making The Perfect Martini
+A Beginner’s Guide To Making The Perfect Martini Cocktail

-Perfect Martini
+Perfect Martini Cocktail

-But even though at first glance it seems like a simple ask, there are many nuances to consider when crafting the perfect martini and with its long history, it's a cocktail that demands the best treatment.
+But even though at first glance it seems like a simple ask, there are many nuances to consider when crafting the perfect martini cocktail and with its long history, it's a cocktail that demands the best treatment.

-History Of The Martini
+History Of The Martini Cocktail

-Like so many classic cocktails, the depths of the martini's origins are shrouded in mystery.
+Like so many classic cocktails, the depths of the martini cocktail origins are shrouded in mystery.
 But it's widely agreed that this iconic cocktail has a rich history dating back to the 19th century.
 The exact details of its creation may remain elusive, but its journey through time is undeniably fascinating.

 One belief is that it’s a derivative of the Manhattan that was first called the Martinez.
 Another theory hails from Martinez California, where it’s though to have been created during the mid-1800s Gold Rush by one miner who – quite literally – struck gold.
 As the story goes, the newly rich fortune-hunter headed over to a local bar to celebrate.
 After finding out that they didn’t have any champagne, he insisted on creating something new from the alcohol on hand, mixing up gin, vermouth, bitters, maraschino liqueur, and a slice of lemon.
 And with that, the “The Martinez Special” was born.
 The miner then went on to recreate the drink in San Fransisco and from there, it spread until it first appeared in print in the Bartender’s Manual in the 1880s.